DUNE-DAQ/trigger/python/trigger/replay_tps/README.md

 - the tpsets are 'custom' made by the TPM
 - no readout = no readout buffers
 - several applications are 'missing': timing, hsi, tpsetwritter...
+- (automated) integration test using replay for new PRs

 ## Details:
 This application consists of 2 scripts: